Agave deserti Engelm.

 Desert Agave, Mescal, Century Plant, Maguey

-Agave deserti is a succulent plant that forms stemless or short-stemmed rosettes of thick fleshy lance-shaped leaves with sharp spines along the edges and a strong terminal spine.
+Agave deserti is a succulent plant that forms stemless or short-stemmed rosettes of thick, fleshy, lance-shaped leaves with sharp spines along the edges and a strong terminal spine.
 The leaves vary in color from grayish, gray-green, and blue-green to yellowish-green.
-They are up to 27 inches (70 cm) long and 4 inches (10 cm) wide.
-Flowers are bright yellow, funnel-shaped, up to 2.4 inches (6 cm) long, and appear in summer on a paniculate, up to 20 feet (6 m) tall inflorescence.
+They can grow up to 27 inches (70 cm) long and 4 inches (10 cm) wide.

 How to Grow and Care